An Equilibrium Analysis of Scrip Systems: Existence of Equilibria

-The proof of Theorem \ref{thm:equilib} also provides an algorithm for finding equilibria that seems efficient in practice: start with the strategy profile $(\infty, \ldots, \infty)$ and iterate the best-reply dynamics until an equilibrium is reached.
+The use of Tarski's fixed point theorem in the proof of Theorem \ref{thm:equilib} also provides an algorithm for finding equilibria that seems efficient in practice: start with the strategy profile $(\infty, \ldots, \infty)$ and iterate the best-reply dynamics until an equilibrium is reached.

 There is a subtlety in our results.
 In general, there may be many equilibria.
 From the perspective of social welfare, some will be better than others.
-As we show in our companion paper, strategies that use smaller (but nonzero) thresholds increase social welfare.
+As we show in our companion paper, strategies that use smaller (but nonzero) thresholds increase social welfare (intuitively, when agents are less willing to accumulate money, there are fewer agents with zero dollars and so fewer missed opportunities).
 Consider the best-reply function shown in Figure~\ref{fig:br}.
 In the game $G$ in the example, there is only one type of agent, so $\BR_G: \mathbb{N} \rightarrow \mathbb{N}$.
-In equilibrium, we must have must have $\BR(k) = k$; that is, an equilibrium is characterized by a point on the line $y = x$.
+In equilibrium, we must have $\BR(k) = k$; that is, an equilibrium is characterized by a point on the line $y = x$.
 This example has three equilibria, where all agents play $s_0$, $s_5$, and $s_{10}$ respectively.
 The strategy profile where all agents play $s_5$ is the equilibrium that maximizes social welfare, while $s_{10}$ is the greatest equilibrium.

-In the rest of this paper, we focus on the greatest equilibrium in all our applications (although a number of our results hold for all nontrivial equilibria).
+In our companion paper, we focus on the greatest equilibrium in all our applications (although a number of our results hold for all nontrivial equilibria).
 This equilibrium has several desirable properties.
 First, it is guaranteed to be stable; best-reply dynamics from nearby points converge to it.
 By way of contrast, best-reply dynamics moves the system away from the equilibrium $S_5$ in Figure~\ref{fig:br}.
 Unstable equilibria are difficult to find in practice, and seem unlikely to be maintained for any length of time.
 Second, the ``greatest'' equilibrium is the one found by the natural algorithm given in Theorem~\ref{thm:equilib}.
 The proof of the theorem shows that it is also the outcome that will occur if agents adopt the reasonable initial strategy of starting with a large threshold and then using best-reply dynamics.
 Finally, by focusing on the worst nontrivial equilibrium, our results provide guarantees on social welfare, in the same way that results on \emph{price of anarchy} \cite{roughgarden02} provide guarantees (since price of anarchy considers the social welfare of the Nash equilibrium with the worst social welfare).